Shah Niyaz Ahmad

-Shah Niyaz Ahmad was a Sufi poet from India.
+Shah Niyaz Ahmad (1742-1834) was a Sufi, poet and author from India.

 Life and death

 Shah was born on 6th Jumada al-Thani 1155 Hijri (7 August 1742) and died on 6th Jumada al-Thani 1250 Hijri (9 October 1834).

-His Tomb lies in the small city Bareilly Sharif of Uttar Pradesh.
+His Tomb lies in the city Bareilly Sharif of Uttar Pradesh.

 Parental lineage

 He was descendant of 4th Rashidun Caliph Ali.
 He was an Alvi Syed from his paternal line and his mother was Rizvi Syed.
 His great-grandfathers belonged to the royal family of Bukhara.
 Among his great-grandfathers Shah Ayaat-ul-lah Alvi left the sultanate and settled in Multan.
 His grandson Azmatullah Alvi came to Sirhind.
 His son Elahi Shah Muhammad later settled in Delhi.
 He was the father of Niyaz.
 He was appointed Chief Justice in Delhi.
 He earned the title of "Hakim-e-Elahi".
 Shah Niyaz was born in Sirhind and came to Delhi with his father.
 His mother's name was Bibi Laado but she was famous by the name of Bibi Gharib Nawaz.
 She was descendant of Musa al-Kazim.